SFDO-Community-Sprints/DLRS-Documentation/docs/Architecture/calculates.md

 ## Calculation Mode: Full Calculate

 Full Calculate is when DLRS loops through every existing child record and calculates the rollup on the parent, regardless of whether the child record has been edited or not.
-Full Calculate can be scheduled or run once immediately. /* What is the alternative called?
-Run once, unscheduled or immediate? */ .
+Full Calculate can be scheduled or run once immediately.

 ### Considerations for Full Calculate

 In general, scheduled Full Calculate should be run between midnight and 6am to avoid conflict with daytime operations.

 Because a Full Calculate job runs on every record it uses server resources and can take some time.
-More importantly, if Full Caculate runs during the workday on a large number of records it could result in _row lock_ errors—which occurs when the calculation and a user are both trying to edit the same record at the same time.
+More importantly, if Full Calculate runs during the workday on a large number of records it could result in _row lock_ errors—which occurs when the calculation and a user are both trying to edit the same record at the same time.

-The main use case for a scheduled Full Calculate is for rollups that have a relative time filterlike ‘Last Week’,which would be defined in the Relationship** Criteria** field.
+The main use case for a scheduled Full Calculate is for rollups that have a relative time filter like ‘Last Week’,which would be defined in the Relationship** Criteria** field.
 In this case, a Scheduled DLRS/Rollup Definition won’t suffice because we wouldn’t be expecting any record updates to  trigger a Scheduled Rollup job/Rollup Definition.

-If a Rollupjob/Rollup Definition for Opportunities has a filter for  ‘Last Fiscal Year’, schedule the Rollup Definition to run at least monthly to ensure that they roll over when the fiscal year changes. /* Include an example? */For only Full Calculate, whether once or scheduled, no child trigger is required.
+If a Rollupjob/Rollup Definition for Opportunities has a filter for  ‘Last Fiscal Year’, schedule the Rollup Definition to run at least monthly to ensure that they roll over when the fiscal year changes.
+For only Full Calculate, whether once or scheduled, no child trigger is required.
 The Calculation Mode picker is set to Process Builder.
 (Even though you might not be using a Process Builder to trigger the rollups, this setting makes it possible for you to save and activate your Full Calculate rollup.)

 ## Calculation Mode: Developer